Gray Wall on Tomatoes: Blotchy Ripening on Fruit

 Tomatoes look splotchy, mottled or unevenly ripened.
 Outward grayish splotches on tomato surfaces may even collapse inward – thus the condition’s name.
 The inside of an affected tomato may also have grayish, yellowish, brownish, or greenish patches.

-When does it affect my tomatoes?
+When does gray wall affect my tomatoes?

 Blotchly ripening develops most often on green tomatoes during the ripening process.
 Varieties which are susceptible to tomato mosaic virus are also more likely to exhibit symptoms.